IngmarBitter/defenders/md/Trinity/HolySpirit.Slides.Full.md

 ## Example: Leadership and Prophetic Empowering

-* Seventy elders share in the Spirit’s empowering for governance (Num 11:16–17, 25)
+* Seventy elders share in the Spirit’s empowering for governance (Numbers 11:16–17, 25)

 <p style="font-family: 'Gabriola', serif;">
         “So the Lord said to Moses: ‘Gather to Me seventy men of the elders of Israel […] Then I will come down and talk with you there.
 I will take of the Spirit that is upon you and will put the same upon them; and they shall bear the burden of the people with you, that you may not bear it yourself alone.’”
-(Num 11:16–17)
+(Numbers 11:16–17)
 </p><p style="text-align: right; margin-top: -1.25em; margin-bottom: -0.75em;"> <em>Numbers 11:16–17 (NKJV)</em></p>

 <p style="font-family: 'Gabriola', serif;">
         “Then the Lord came down in the cloud, and spoke to him, and took of the Spirit that was upon him, and placed the same upon the seventy elders; and it happened, when the Spirit rested upon them, that they prophesied, although they never did so again.”
-(Num 11:25)
+(Numbers 11:25)
 </p><p style="text-align: right; margin-top: -1.25em; margin-bottom: -0.75em;"> <em>Numbers 11:25 (NKJV)</em></p>

 * Judges are raised up with Spirit-empowerment for deliverance